traebracy/traebracy/README.md

 ## About Me

 I'm learning how to build projects that are clear, useful, and easier to understand over time.
-I care about strong fundamentals, readable code, and software that can help people solve real problems.
+I care about strong fundamentals, readable code, and software that can help people solve real problems

 ## Now